sweng-epfl/public/project/03-Operations/Handout.md

 Github Actions is what we call a **continuous integration** service.
 It is directly integrated into GitHub, which makes it very practical to use.

 A CI automates the build of your application: you can define several actions to run either when a button is pressed, or at every push / pull request on a repository.
 This is a very powerful tool that enables you to, for example, run all your unit tests at every push to make sure you didn't break anything - or at every PR to make sure the PR _won't_ break anything if you merge it.
 You can also deploy code automatically to a production server, build the binaries for a release...

+### Adding encrypted secrets

+As was previously said, it is a **bad idea** to upload private keys or API secrets to a public git repository.
+However, this is quite problematic when using a CI service, as building and running parts of our code requires having access to these secrets.
+Thankfully, GitHub offers a workaround with [GitHub Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).

+For this project, we'll want to create a GitHub secret with the content of your `keys.xml` file.
+To do so, follow the instructions to create a secret [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).
+Name your secret `KEYS` and paste the content of your project's `app/src/main/res/values/keys.xml` file in it.

 ### Setting up your build

 GitHub Actions are small YAML files located in a special directory that GitHub reads and understands.
 You can define multiple actions on a project, to react differently to different events.

 The action you will create for now will simply build your app and test it in the emulator.
 As you didn't write any test yet, the "test" part will **do nothing** - so for now your action will just check that your app _compiles_.
 But once we add tests later in the semester, this action will also report if the tests fail.